8mm Mauser (7.92x57mm, 8x57 IS/JS)

 8mm Mauser 220 0.311

 Note: Sectional density is calculated as (bullet weight in pounds) / (bullet diameter in inches)².
 The 8mm Mauser has a bullet diameter of 0.323 inches.
-Higher sectional density indicates better penetration, but factors like velocity and bullet construction also affect overall performance.
-The 8mm Mauser's high sectional density contributes to its reputation for excellent penetration and long-range performance.
+Higher sectional density indicates better penetration, but factors like velocity and bullet construction also significantly affect overall performance.

 Frequently Asked Questions: